open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 Within the subfolder, create three folders `library` (skip if library instrumentation is not possible), `javaagent`, and `testing`.

-For example, if we are targeting an RPC framework `yarpc` at version `1.0` we would have a tree like this one:
+For example, if you are targeting the RPC framework `yarpc` at version `1.0`, you would have a directory tree like the following:

 ```
 instrumentation ->